mribeiro/CouchTV/README.md

 # CouchTV

 Couch TV is a Couch Potato client for tvOS.
-It is not possible to use it on Apple TV as there is no web browser.
+It is not possible to use its web interface on Apple TV as there is no web browser, so this app fills that gap :-)

 ## Disclaimer